 - Assistant VP of IT Operations, Regional Bank

 Disaster Recovery Workshops

-Quest’s workshops and assessments provide you with the opportunity to work closely with our certified IT experts to outline concerns, review and assess current plans or create new plans, and get intelligent recommendations—tailored to your organization’s needs.
+Quest’s workshops and assessments help you to understand the purpose of a disaster recovery plan, and provide you with the opportunity to work closely with our certified IT experts to outline concerns, review and assess current plans or create new plans, and get intelligent recommendations tailored to your organization’s needs.

 These workshops and assessments can be conducted onsite at your location, virtually, or at Quest’s headquarters in Roseville, CA.

 For some organizations, working with an expert in disaster recovery and business continuity provides a starting point in the planning process.
-For others, bringing in Disaster Recovery specialists helps identify technical and business process gaps and define stakeholders, recovery teams, and the processes and functionalities needed for operation.
+For others, bringing in DR specialists helps identify technical and business process gaps and define stakeholders, recovery teams, and the processes and functionalities needed for operation.

-DR Workshops can include a test and review of your existing DR plan with customized recommendations or the development of a new DR plan that meets your company’s current requirements.
-DR specialists will help you define expectations from a data loss and recovery time perspective, establish acceptable downtime, and make recommendations that address compliance with regulatory agencies and industry standards.
+DR workshops can include a test and review of your existing disaster recovery plan, meaning we can help with customized recommendations or the development of a new DR plan that meets your company’s current requirements.
+Disaster recovery specialists will help you define expectations from a data loss and recovery time perspective, establish acceptable downtime, and make recommendations that address compliance with regulatory agencies and industry standards.

-Whether you are starting from scratch or looking for an expert opinion on your existing plan, disaster recovery specialists can help so that your company can be dynamic, responsive, and recoverable after disaster strikes.
+Whether you are starting from scratch or looking for an expert opinion on your existing plan, DR specialists can help your company be dynamic, responsive, and recoverable after disaster strikes.

-Working with a BC expert offers insights into your Business Continuity Plan, whether you are revisiting an existing plan or starting to build one from scratch.
+Working with a BC expert offers insights into your BCP, whether you are revisiting an existing plan or starting to build one from scratch.
 BC experts can help you determine the scope and breadth of your BCP and identify primary business areas and connected dependencies.